-CCMA 411 - Applied Cosmology: Transformation and the Twelve Organ Systems medicine provides an integrated system for reacquainting oneself with the articulations of the human body.
-Understanding the communications of the body's "on-board diagnostic systems" allows for more informed choices regarding physical and spiritual evolution.
+CCMA 411 - Applied Cosmology: Transformation and the Twelve Organ Systems

+This course responds to the following question: "In a culture in which we are accustomed to ignoring warning signals and are encouraged to move into ever-intensifying states of nervous system overwhelm, how can we relearn to heed the elegant and articulate alarm signals of our own bodies?"
+The symbolic language of classical Chinese medicine provides an integrated system for reacquainting oneself with the articulations of the human body.
+Understanding the communications of the body's "onboard diagnostic systems" allows for more informed choices regarding physical and spiritual evolution.
 The course will journey through the space and time of the 12 organ systems of classical Chinese medicine.
 Beginning with a discussion of the classical Chinese premise of health, the course will go on to explore the "frequency" of each of the 12 organ systems according to classical Chinese medicine.
 The functions, movements, and metaphors of the 12 organ systems offer important insights into the 'alarm signals' of the body, which in turn prompt an inquiry into the function of 'pain' in the body, as well as the larger question of the cultural bias against taking the time to understand pain signals.
 The goal of this inquiry is to understand the feedback mechanisms of the body to allow for deeper and ever more transformative levels of health and vitality.